mivoq/speect/docs/source/api/engine/containers/map.rst

 SMap
 ====

-..todo:: check if normal accessing will fail if key not in map
+.. todo:: check if normal accessing will fail if key not in map

 .. toctree::
    :hidden: